 [Courtesy translation] JapanRegistry Domain Registration Regulations

-THIS LEGAL AGREEMENT (HEREINAFTER REFERRED TO AS THE gREGULATIONSh) BETWEEN YOU AND GMO INTERNET, INC. (HEREINAFTER REFERRED TO AS gGMOh) SETS OUT THE TERMS AND CONDITIONS FOR THE PROVISION OF THE eJAPANREGISTRYf DOMAIN REGISTRATION SERVICE (HEREINAFTER REFERRED TO AS THE gSERVICEh).
+THIS LEGAL AGREEMENT (HEREINAFTER REFERRED TO AS THE gREGULATIONSh) BETWEEN YOU AND GMO INTERNET GROUP, INC. (HEREINAFTER REFERRED TO AS gGMOh) SETS OUT THE TERMS AND CONDITIONS FOR THE PROVISION OF THE eJAPANREGISTRYf DOMAIN REGISTRATION SERVICE (HEREINAFTER REFERRED TO AS THE gSERVICEh).

 CHAPTER 1 - GENERAL RULES

 EArticle 1.
 Definitions